huggingface/blog/fine-tune-whisper.md

 Once we've provided authentication to use the dataset, we'll be presented with the dataset preview.
 The dataset preview shows us the first 100 samples of the dataset.
-What's more, it's loaded up with audio samples ready for us to listen to in real-time.
+What's more, it's loaded up with audio samples ready for us to listen to in real time.
 We can select the Hindi subset of Common Voice by setting the subset to `hi` using the dropdown menu (`hi` being the language identifier code for Hindi):